Water for Women - Vietnam

 Within this context, disabled, elderly, and female-led (single parent) low-income households have unique and often unmet sanitation needs.

-Water for Women partners with Thrive Networks / East Meets West in delivering Women-Led Output Based Aid (WOBA) to reach rural, low-income and marginalised households with improved access to clean water and improved sanitation and hygiene education, with a focus on ensuring gender equality and social inclusion in all activities undertaken.
+From 2018 - 2022, Water for Women partnered with Thrive Networks / East Meets West in delivering Women-Led Output Based Aid (WOBA) to reach rural, low-income and marginalised households with improved access to clean water and improved sanitation and hygiene education, with a focus on ensuring gender equality and social inclusion in all activities undertaken.
+The project aimed to:

-- WOBA’s commercial sanitation model will strengthen market development and revenue generation to further develop rural WASH markets – both the variety of products available and quality and sustainability of WASH service provision.
+• Use WOBA's commercial sanitation model to strengthen market development and revenue generation to further develop rural WASH markets – both the variety of products available and quality and sustainability of WASH service provision.

-This project is supporting vulnerable households in Vietnam by replacing rudimentary, unsafe latrines, such as fish pond toilets, with modern, safe and hygienic facilities.
-This short film captures the impact that this can have on a family by following Mrs Yen and her Auntie and their experience.
+WOBA supported vulnerable households in Vietnam by replacing rudimentary, unsafe latrines, such as fish pond toilets, with modern, safe and hygienic facilities.
+This short film captures the impact that this work has had on a family by following Mrs Yen and her Auntie and their experience.

-At provincial level, the project seeks to strengthen the capacity of the provincial Women’s Unions and their partnership with the Preventive Medicine Centres and the provincial Centre for Rural Water Supply and Sanitation to deliver WASH services.
-Thrive’s partnerships are deepened under WOBA, as the project not only requires their leadership and guidance of other departments and lower administrative levels, but also requires them to phase in financial resources for the project.
+At provincial level, the project sought to strengthen the capacity of the provincial Women’s Unions and their partnership with the Preventive Medicine Centres and the provincial Centre for Rural Water Supply and Sanitation to deliver WASH services.
+Thrive’s partnerships were deepened under WOBA, as the project not only required their leadership and guidance of other departments and lower administrative levels, but also required them to phase in financial resources for the project.

-WOBA will target the following direct beneficiaries for sanitation improvement in 5 provinces (Hoa Binh, Thanh Hoa, Nghe An, Ha Tinh, Ben Tre):
+WOBA targeted the following direct beneficiaries for sanitation improvement in 5 provinces (Hoa Binh, Thanh Hoa, Nghe An, Ha Tinh, Ben Tre):

-Other activities undertaken by WOBA throughout the project include a faecal sludge management pilot in Ben Tre province through a market intervention rather than a technology solution.
-Thrive aims to build demand and raise awareness about the importance of safe pit emptying in the service area, develop a market coordination mechanism and enforce both private and public desludging truck enterprises to dispose sludge to the treatment plant, and strengthen the regulatory environment and local government capacity for city-wide management.
+Other activities undertaken by WOBA throughout the project included a faecal sludge management pilot in Ben Tre province through a market intervention rather than a technology solution.
+Thrive aimed to build demand and raise awareness about the importance of safe pit emptying in the service area, develop a market coordination mechanism and enforce both private and public de-sludging truck enterprises to dispose sludge to the treatment plant, and strengthen the regulatory environment and local government capacity for city-wide management.

-In water, WOBA will establish a competitive subsidy fund for water enterprises.
-Funding will be disbursed on an output (household connections) basis for poor/GESI household connections.
-It will be co-financed by the selected water enterprises which can be private or the provincial Centre for Rural Water Supply and Sanitation.
-Thanks to this competitive OBA subsidy fund, WOBA aims to increase access to clean water for 8,000 poor, near poor and GESI households in 4 provinces (Thanh Hoa, Nghe An, Ha Tinh, Ben Tre).
+In water, WOBA established a competitive subsidy fund for water enterprises.
+Funding was disbursed on an output (household connections) basis for poor/GEDSI household connections.
+It was co-financed by the selected water enterprises which can be private or the provincial Centre for Rural Water Supply and Sanitation.
+Thanks to this competitive OBA subsidy fund, WOBA increased access to clean water for thousands of poor, near poor and GEDSI households in 4 provinces (Thanh Hoa, Nghe An, Ha Tinh, Ben Tre).

 Outcomes

-WOBA Vietnam is working towards five key outcomes by 2022:
+WOBA Vietnam was working towards five key outcomes by 2022:

 Outcome 1: